All Episodes

 I don't think there are that many people out there.

-Uh the we have uh one party rule, why uh at least a corruption, at least in the uh the people becoming out of touch in Washington.
+Why, at least the corruption, at least in the people becoming out of touch in Washington, they love one-party rule when it's them.

-The only reason they're against one party rule is because they're not the party.
+The only reason they're against one-party rule is because they're not the party.

-The democratic process delivers what it delivers.
+The Democratic process delivers what it delivers.

 And if it delivers a Republican-dominated House and Senate and a Republican president, then that's representative democracy at work.